 If you buy this step stool then there are some things you will need to watch out for.
 Your toddlers safety depends on it.

-But if you can look past these safety concerns then you will get a whole lot of step stool for the price.
+But if you can look past these safety concerns then you will get a whole lot of step stool for the cost.

 10 inches.
 This is one of the tallest plastic toddler step stools available.
 Whether your toddler is particularly short or your toilet/sink/counter top/vanity is unusually tall then this step stall is just the thing to boost your toddler’s height.